 Prefer UNION All to UNION

-UNION ALL is not tasked with removing duplicates, the query will be more efficient.
+UNION ALL isn’t tasked with removing duplicates, the query will be more efficient.

 Avoid sorting where possible, especially in subqueries

 Sorting is expensive.
-If you must sort, make sure your subqueries are not needlessly sorting data, or make sure to
+If you must sort, make sure your subqueries are not needlessly sorting data.

-This section is for the database admins in the crowd.
+This section is for the database admins in the crowd (and a topic too large to fit in this article).
 One of the most common things folks run into when experiencing performance issues in database queries is a lack of adequate indexing.

 Which columns you should index usually depends on the columns you’re filtering by (i.e., which columns typically end up in your

 WHERE clauses).
 If you find that you’re always filtering by a common set of columns, you should consider indexing those columns.